It's time to get into the holiday spirit! That means we want to know what alcohol goes in eggnog to make it holly jolly.

 If you’d like to add rum to your mugful, opt for a golden or dark rum.
 These kinds of rum have more depth of flavor than white rum.
 You can also add spiced rum if you want to add a kick to your drink, but know that spiced rum may overwhelm the flavor of your homemade eggnog.

-Whiskey or Bourbon
+Whiskey or bourbon

-When wondering what to mix with eggnog, you can go beyond the traditional rum.
+When wondering what alcohol to mix with eggnog, you can go beyond the traditional rum.
 Whiskey and bourbon are also great matches for this subtly spiced sip.

 Both of these spirits work well with holiday flavors like vanilla and spice, so adding a dram to your mug of eggnog is as natural as pairing peppermint with chocolate.
 Be sure to use a good whiskey that you enjoy sipping on its own.
 The same goes for eggnog!
 If you aren’t making a batch from scratch, try the best store-bought eggnog as chosen by our Test Kitchen.